johans-work/niyanodes/README.md

 Niya nodes is a new tool for abstracting, implementing, and utilizing anything that can be abstracted and implemented by the user.
 ## node basics

-If we take a node as a point in a tree and an abstraction as a name for a pattern at every node, we get an abstraction tree, aka, a niya node tree.
+If we take a node to be the point in any tree, and an abstraction to be the name for whatever is at every node, we get an abstraction tree, aka, a niya node tree.

 Each node is an abstraction that has a name, implementation, and address.
 A name is any fitting string of letters.
 An implementation is anything that a computer can remember or access.
 And an address is just the names of its parent nodes in order.
 Users build their nodes and trees, then use and share them.
 Or, "noding" for short.